Is owning a classic Mustang or other vintage car for you?:

 Why can’t I buy a perfect Mustang off Ebay?
 Why should I buy from Classicamericancarsales?:

-We buy many cars and most arrive with issues, we just take it for granted, We have all purchased cars and and then been disappointed when things were not as described.
+We buy many cars and most arrive with issues, we just take it for granted, A spend between £5 and £8k on a newly arrived “show car” is not usual for us.
+We have all purchased cars and and then been disappointed when things were not as described.
 With the rise in value of these cars the efforts to hide hidden damage and poor condition are great for sellers in the states.
 A UK buyer is the perfect person to unload such a car too.
 In the case of cars we bring in we deal with the issues found when the cars arrive.
-The cars we purchase in American car usually sold to us described as “mint” “perfect” “great runners” “excellent condition” but not surprisingly many require our investment of £2000-£8000 worth of parts and labour to get up to the condition we like to sell them.
-We have some we have spent well over £12k without a meaningful change in their appearance (I.E. no paint or body work) This includes cars that arrive in seemingly mint condition.
+The cars we purchase in American car usually sold to us described as “mint” “perfect” “great runners” “excellent condition” but not surprisingly many require our investment of £5000-£8000 worth of parts and labour to get up to the condition we like to sell them.
+We have some we have spent well over £12k without a meaningful change in their appearance.
+This includes cars that arrive in seemingly mint condition.
 Several cars purchased by ourselves have needed a complete new floor and other repairs.
 These cars had existing floors which appeared perfect in the sellers photos but once the car arrived it was detected that they were put in with mastic and/or not welded at all.
 One car had a used floor pop riveted in, no welding at all!
 These floors were all replaced with one piece factory floor pans and properly welded.
 Another car needed complete new rear quarters, trunk floor drop offs and rear frame extensions.
 Sometimes you can get lucky when you buy a car long distance and sometimes you don’t.
 The difference is that we fix these issues when we find them.
 When you buy from us you get to view the car, top to bottom, up on a lift and with it right in front of you and not in some fuzzy photos that can’t be properly enlarged.
 If you like the car you buy it, if it doesn’t meet your expectations you don’t.
 Unfortunately with the vast majority of Ebay cars being in the USA, once you click “buy it now” you own it for better and for worse.
 And we know of several instances of people paying for cars they purchased off Ebay and Craigslist and the car didn’t exist and the money that was sent was lost.

 Please note: Our preparation does not mean we fully restore the cars.
 If we did they would be £70-£100k and up.
 We do our best to get them running, looking and performing well.
 Minor items such as petrol and temperature gauges (notoriously fickle on these cars), radios (which we don’t even attempt to make work if they don’t) or other small items in the car may show a fault at or shortly after delivery.
 A few drops on the garage floor after sitting is fairly common with these cars are small water leaks in the interior after a run in the rain or a wash.
 If you have owned a classic car you know and love these little habits these cars like to exhibit